Walker shuts down Yanks, Mets fans cheer 8-3 win in Bronx

 ROYALS 6, TWINS 3

 KANSAS CITY, Mo.
-(AP) — Hunter Dozier drove in three runs and Edwards Oliveras hit a two-run shot, helping Kansas City beat Griffin Jax and Minnesota.
+(AP) — Hunter Dozier drove in three runs and Edward Olivares hit a two-run homer, helping Kansas City beat Griffin Jax and Minnesota.

 Kyle Zimmer (4-0) was the first of five relievers who pitched an inning apiece, and Scott Barlow handled the ninth for his fourth save and second in as many games.